- England & Wales

-About this pack of statutory demand forms
+About this pack of forms

 A statutory demand can be an incredibly powerful debt collecting device.
 The law assumes it merely paves the way for a bankruptcy or winding up petition, but the threat of a petition can spur repayment from the most staid debtor.

-The format of a statutory demand form
+The format of the forms

-We provide you with three versions of form 4.1 under section 123(1)(a) or 222(1)(a) of the Insolvency Act 1986.
+We provide you with two versions of form SD1 7.3 under section 123(1)(a) or 222(1)(a) of the Insolvency Act 1986.

-When to use a statutory demand
+When to serve a debtor

-Statutory demands are not served as often as they could be.
+Demands are not served as often as they could be.
 A common misconception is that a solicitor is needed to prepare the forms, or that it is a difficult process or that serving one is a certain path to litigation.
 In fact, in the right circumstances it is a fast and efficient way of collecting a debt.

 The key is that your debtor has to believe that you will take the process further to wind up his company if he fails to pay.
 We advise that you should take that step if you need to do so, but you will find that in most cases you will not have to go further than a statutory demand.
 Now consider these points:

-- By law, the debt must be at least £750.
+By law, the debt must be at least £750.
 There is no cost or filing or registration necessary.

 But if your debtor is to believe you will wind up his company, you have to make him see that it will be worth your while.
-That means covering the fee on the petition to wind up, of £150, and maybe more for the risk of litigation.
+That means covering the fee on the petition to wind up, of £280, and maybe more for the risk of litigation.
 So we suggest that the minimum amount that you should pursue is £1,000.

-- You will not be paid if your debtor truly does not have the money.
+You will not be paid if your debtor truly does not have the money.
 However, it is amazing how money is found when a creditor really presses hard.

-- It goes without saying that you should not expect to have an on-going relationship with the debtor.
+It goes without saying that you should not expect to have an on-going relationship with the debtor.

-- You should reckon that your debtor is likely to repay you rather than risk his reputation.
+You should reckon that your debtor is likely to repay you rather than risk his reputation.
 This is particularly true against large companies, companies where reputation is important to business, and to governmental organisations.
 (You could not actually wind up the Ministry of Defence, but they would certainly pay you fast if you issued a statutory demand!)

 Pack features and contents

-We provide three versions of the forms:
+We provide two versions of the forms:

-- The Net Lawman version, which we believe is easier to complete on your computer
+The Net Lawman version, which we believe is easier to complete on your computer

-- Guidance notes to help your further on how to complete the forms and serve notice
+Guidance notes to help your further on how to complete the forms and serve notice

 Example letter you might send to your debtor with the form